-In its simplest form, a resolution is a clear intent, a firm decision or the resolve to do something or to stop doing something, within a pre-defined timeframe – say next 12 months.
+In its simplest form, a resolution is clear intent, a firm decision, or the resolve to do something or to stop doing something, within a pre-defined timeframe – say next 12 months.

 Interestingly, a resolution doesn’t necessarily have to be complicated or intense to be taken seriously.
-Your New Year’s resolutions can be as simple as cutting down on social media time, eating more greens, starting a hobby, taking time to pause every single day, or just saying thank-you more often.
+Your New Year’s resolutions can be as simple as cutting down on social media time, eating more greens, starting a hobby, taking time to pause every day, or just saying thank you more often.

 Though making resolutions is a matter of personal choice, a lot of us stop making resolutions because we almost never get around to keeping them longer than a few weeks or a couple of months – max.

-BENEFITS OF RESOLUTIONS AND AN APPROACH THAT WORKS
+BENEFITS OF NEW YEAR RESOLUTIONS AND AN APPROACH THAT WORKS

 The right resolution can turn into a constructive habit and become a healthy part of your life, not just this year but for years to come.
 In fact, the more realistic your resolutions are, the greater are your chances of sticking to them till the 31st of December.

-By keeping your resolutions actionable, you can set positive and productive goals for yourself and learn to achieve them with discipline, patience, and mindfulness.
+By keeping your New Year’s resolutions actionable, you can set positive and productive goals for yourself and learn to achieve them with discipline, patience, and mindfulness.

 What has made us so cavalier about following through on our resolutions that we often laugh it off saying resolutions are meant to be broken?